EladFirebolt/godocs/docs/Guides/security/sso/auth0.md

     2. Note the **Issuer** for the following Firebolt configuration step.
     3. Select **Download Auth0 certificate**.
 These are needed to configuring Firebolt to work with the Auth0 IdP.
 16. Select the **Settings** tab.
-17. Select **Enable** to enable the SSO via SAML2.0 on the IdP.
+17. Select **Enable** to enable the SSO using SAML2.0 on the IdP.
 You are now ready to configure Firebolt to use Auth0 as your IdP.

-## Configure Firebolt to integrate with Auth0
+## Configure Firebolt for Auth0

 Once your Identity Provider(IdP) is configured, you can now configure Firebolt to integrate with Auth0 either using SQL scripts in the **Develop Space** or through the user interface (UI) in the **Configure Space**.